julianlam/feps/fep/fe34/fep-fe34.md

 ## Origin

-Object identifiers can be grouped together into protection domains called "origins".
+Object identifiers are grouped together into protection domains called "origins".
 This concept is similar to the "web origin" concept described in [RFC-6454], and origins of object IDs are computed by the same algorithm.

 The same-origin policy determines when a relationship between objects can be trusted.
 Different origins are considered potentially hostile and are isolated from each other to varying degrees.
 Actors sharing an origin are assumed to trust each other because the server enforces boundaries between them.